Education • Celebration

 Timeline, Budget & Sustainability

-Construction is expected in the spring of 2019, on land controlled by the York County History Center.
+Construction plans are underway, on land controlled by the York County History Center.
 Upon the Center’s formal acceptance of the art work, the Community Foundation will name the Center as beneficiary of the Maintenance Fund.

 Going forward, the project will be managed consistent with the History Center’s long-term strategies and with the larger Codorus Corridor plan.